fkuhn/batchxslt/README.md

 *	"corpus" defines the alias of the corpus refered to.
 The alias is the official one of the archive of spoken german.
 	(e.g. "AD", "BB", "FOLK" etc.)

-### START
+### Starting Transformation
-Once all parameters are set, just start the python script
+Once all parameters are set, call the python script dgdstart.py